-Slowly the woman takes her place on the stool and in a thickly-accented voice, asks, “May I help you, traveler?”
+Slowly the woman takes her place on the stool and in a thickly-accented voice, asks, “How may I help you, traveler?”

 I have lived in this town all my life, you think to yourself, you are the traveler here.
 Without taking her gaze from yours, she reaches for the deck of cards.
 You watch her long delicate fingers covered in gold and silver rings deftly begin to shuffle.
 The cards seem to flow like water in her hands.
 As if in response to your unspoken thought, the Gypsy says, “We all travel different paths in this life, some with the feet, others with the mind.
 I can see that along either, you will go far.”
 The sudden sensation that your mind is an open book sends a shiver of trepidation down your spine.